ImperaZim/EasyLibrary/examples/long_form_usage.md

 ## Step 8: Customize and Extend

-Feel free to customize and extend the `Form-LongForm` class to suit your plugin's needs.
+Feel free to customize and extend the [types/LongForm](https://github.com/ImperaZim/EasyLibrary/blob/development/src/internal/libform/types/LongForm.php) class to suit your plugin's needs.
 You can add more elements, modify form behavior, or integrate with other features of your plugin.

 ## In summary: You can copy the code below